HEVC-Projects/CPH/README.md

 https://pan.baidu.com/s/1i5u2Krb

 From both sources above, files are identical.
-Feel free to choose one that are convenient for you.
+Feel free to choose one that is convenient for you.

 Extract all data above to get 111 YUV files and 888 DAT files.
 Then execute "extractCUDepthGrndTruthCPHInter.m" to generate all the samples.